any-tdf/stdf/doc/components/picker/guide_en.md

 When there is no multi-level linkage:

-- You can customize the `label` property name for the column data passed in through the `Picker data Props` with `labelKey`.
+- You can customize the `label` property name for the column data passed in through the `PickerDatas Props` with `labelKey`.
 If not passed in, it defaults to `'label'`.
 See the example for details.

 When there is multi-level linkage: